-In general, after submission of the writ of summons, a case management conference will be held by the court, during which a procedural schedule will be set.
+In general, after the service of the writ of summons, a case management conference will be held by the court, during which a procedural timetable for the exchange of written submissions will be set.
 The parties exchange written submissions and, normally, a hearing is held several weeks after submission of the last written brief.
-The court will decide based on the application, the submissions exchanged between the parties, and the hearing, as well as the supporting evidence.
+The court will decide based on the application, the final submissions exchanged between the parties, and the hearing, as well as the supporting evidence.

 As a matter of principle, the court should render its decision within one month of the date of the hearing, but non-compliance with this deadline is not sanctioned.
-In practice, this deadline is not always respected and it can be several months after the date of the initial submission of the writ of summons before a decision is rendered.
+In practice, this deadline is not always respected and it can be several months after the date of the initial writ of summons before a decision is rendered.